polarityio/emailrep/README.md

 ### EmailRep ApiKey
 ApiKey needed to access the EmailRep Api.

-### EmailRep Blacklist
+### Ingore List
 List of email domains you do not want sent to Emailrep.

-### EmailRep Blacklist Regex
+### Ignore Domain Regex
-Blacklist regex for domains that you do not want sent to Emailrep.
+Regex that matches email domains that should not be sent to Emailrep.

 ## Installation Instructions